 While many nonprofits and INGOs may have Monitoring and Evaluation software, often, they are designed around a results-based framework.
 The results-based framework is often tightly coupled between different programs and focuses on project management, emphasizing collecting activity and output results.
-These systems are often too simplistic to manage activities and output results or are too complicated.
+These systems has monitoring and evaluation challenges like they are often too simplistic to manage activities and output results or are too complicated.
 Either they focus on simple data collection, visualization, and documentation.
 Or some are sophisticated but overly complicated, with lengthy implementation, difficult to improve once implemented, and takes a long time to implement.
 Most monitoring and evaluation systems fail to provide scalable solutions to aggregate results regularly.
 Those that do may require a significant amount of customization or manual data aggregation.

 So without further ado, let's dive into the eight worst mistakes to avoid when choosing monitoring and evaluation systems.

-This article will describe the most common monitoring and evaluation challenges and give you in-depth solutions on how to overcome them.
+This article will describe the most common monitoring and evaluation challenges and give you in-depth solutions to overcome them.

 This article provides a unique case study augmented with video to give you more deep insight.
 For best experience, start with article first and put on the headphone for deep dive.